luxfhe/docs/fhenix/versioned_docs/version-Helium/devdocs/Tools and Utilities/Fhenix-Encryption-UI.md

-# 🔐 Fhenix Encryption UI
+# 🔐 luxfhe Encryption UI

-Fhenix encryption UI can be found in the following [link](https://encrypt.fhenix.zone/) This UI is useful for those who are not using remix or using remix without using the [plugin](Fhenix-Remix-Plugin.md)
+luxfhe encryption UI can be found in the following [link](https://encrypt.luxfhe.zone/) This UI is useful for those who are not using remix or using remix without using the [plugin](luxfhe-Remix-Plugin.md)

 ![](/img/encui.png)